“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin – Fibromyalgia Syndrome (FMS)

-Studies suggest that patients with fibromyalgia have low melatonin secretion, which could explain the lack of restorative sleep seen with FMS.
+Studies suggest that patients with fibromyalgia (FMS) have low melatonin secretion, which could explain the lack of restorative sleep seen with FMS.

 Treatment of fibromyalgia patients with melatonin has been tested in a limited number of studies.
 In one study carried out on 21 female patients, melatonin was administered in doses of 3 mg for 4 weeks, 30 minutes before bed time.
 Improvements with respect to pain, fatigue and depressive symptoms were noted.